google/transit/gtfs-realtime/spec/en/reference.md

 The contents of a feed message.
 Each message in the stream is obtained as a response to an appropriate HTTP GET request.
 A realtime feed is always defined with relation to an existing GTFS feed.
 All the entity ids are resolved with respect to the GTFS feed.

+A feed depends on these external configurations:

+*   The corresponding GTFS feed.
+*   Feed application (updates, positions, or alerts).
+    NOTE: A feed should contain only items for the specified applications: processing ignores other entities.
+*   Polling frequency (controlled by min_update_delay and max_update_delay).

 #### Fields

 |_**Field Name**_ | _**Type**_ | _**Cardinality**_ | _**Description**_ |